FuelLabs/sway/docs/src/introduction/sway-toolchain.md

 ## Fuel Core (`fuel-core`)

 While not directly part of the Sway toolchain, an implementation of the Fuel protocol, [Fuel Core](https://github.com/FuelLabs/fuel-core), is provided.
-[The SDK](https://github.com/FuelLabs/fuels-rs) will automatically start and stop an instance of the node during tests, so there is no need to manually run a node unless using Forc directly without the SDK.
+[The Rust SDK](https://github.com/FuelLabs/fuels-rs) will automatically start and stop an instance of the node during tests, so there is no need to manually run a node unless using Forc directly without the SDK.